Guidelines for student selection

 - The ensemble music is packaged with a conductor’s score and individual parts; therefore, it is not practical for participating teachers or students to buy the music.
 The All-State Committee will purchase the music; a music rental fee is included in the audition fee.
 Students will return the music after the concert, and the scores become a part of the KMTA ensemble library.
 After registrations are received with the level of students indicated on the form, individual parts for each student will be mailed to the teacher to distribute.

-- Software recordings are provided for the repertoire and will be posted on the KMTA website.
+- Software recordings are available to be listened to and downloaded on the KMTA Google Drive.
 These allow students to listen to the complete orchestration and hear the interaction of different parts.
 It is not required that students practice with the software prior to the conference, but if the opportunity is available, take advantage of it.
 The individual parts may be isolated.
 They may be played back on:

 - Instruments or modules with a disk playback feature and general MIDI sound.